This Day is Special to Me

 To this day, I don’t know what drew me to look up his name, but there was a site of fallen American servicemen that I frequented.
 As I typed in Blazer’s name in the search box, I became hesitant and uneasy.
 I briefly closed my eyes and hit enter on the keyboard.
 As I opened my eyes, there he was…Melvin Blazer, 38 of Moore, Oklahoma.
 It felt like somebody punched me right in the gut.
 I sank to the floor.
 The hurt was strong, as strong as the bond was…even 12 years later.

 I don’t write this to obtain pity, or make war glamorous, but rather to share Blazer’s story and what Memorial Day means to me.
 While most people understand what this day is about, a lot of people don’t.
 Some of them think it’s just another veteran’s day.
 Sure it is – for those veterans that died while serving.
 Yes, I am having a BBQ with my family, but it is our time to remember and reflect those that have shown selfless acts of courage and paid the ultimate price so we can enjoy a nice meal in peace.
-Let’s remember Blazer’s and many others’ sacrifice today.
-This day is special to me.
+Let’s remember Blazer’s and many others’ sacrifice today and why this day is special.